Cleeng/mediastore-sdk/README.md

 ```

-Some of the languages require a different direction than default left-to-right.
-Mediastore-sdk components library support right-to-left direction which can be enabled by adding `dir` attribute to `html` tag.
+Some of the languages require different direction than default left-to-right.
+MediaStore SDK components library support right-to-left direction whcih can be enabled by adding `dir` attribute to `html` tag.

 ```html
 <html dir="rtl">